SoulSocietyDev/soulsociety-sbt-contract/HonTechSpec.md

 ### Dev Tools
 * Solidity : 0.8.20
-* Remix :  Remix Ethereum IDE using a web browser.
+* Foundry :  Using Foundry Framework
 * Basic understanding of Ethereum and its smart contract functionalities.

 ### Source